Hidden massive eclipsing binaries in red supergiant systems: The hierarchical triple system KQ Puppis and other candidates: Introduction

+Studies of RSG systems are further complicated by their large stellar radii, which result in angular diameters that significantly exceed parallax angles.
+This coupled with the surface inhomogeneities caused by giant convective cells that affect the position of the photocenter of the star \citep{chiavassa11b, beguin24} and possible binary motion makes distance measurements complicated.
+Alternate distance inferences are therefore sought after.
+The seismic parallax method for RSGs, based on stellar pulsations, was pioneered by \citet{joyce20}, but orbital parallaxes, based on astrometric orbits, have mostly been limited to smaller stars \citep[see, e.g.,][]{Gallenne-2023}.

-In this work, we report on the discovery of several possible hierarchical triple red supergiant systems identified with the Transiting Exoplanet Survey Satellite \citep[TESS,][]{ricker15}.
-We focus on the VV Cephei-type system KQ Pup, where we have sufficient data to study the system.
-Based on the discovery of the third component in the KQ Pup system, we adjust the system configuration to A + (Ba+Bb), with A being the RSG.
-For the other stars in the sample, we list the candidates that will require further observations to confirm or rule out the new companions.
+In this work, we report on the discovery of several possible hierarchical triple RSG systems identified with the Transiting Exoplanet Survey Satellite \citep[TESS;][]{ricker15}.
+We focus on the VV Cephei-type RSG binary KQ Pup \citep[e.g.,][]{rossi92}, for which we have sufficient data to constrain the system, and we also list other RSG candidates that will require further observations to confirm or rule out new eclipsing companions.
+KQ Pup is one of the most prominent members of the VV Cephei-type binaries, and it used to be one of the systems with the longest orbital periods known (26 yr, \citealt{gonzalez02}).
+It is also considered a southern analogue of the more famous VV Cep system \citep[e.g.,][]{bauer00}, although, unlike VV Cep, it is not known to undergo atmospheric eclipses.
+A unique UV spectrum of VV Cep during the atmospheric eclipse (hot component behind the RSG) was described by \citet{bauer07}.